tomeknim/TinyTapeout/docs/info.md

 Measure the frequency on the first three outputs.
 It should be input frequency: clk/4, clk/2 and clock.
 To test the decoder change the last 2 inputs - the reading out of 4 last outputs should change.
 Can be tested with an oscilloscope, multimeter, or a resistor and LED diode.

-## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any N/A